-Damiani is also the artistic director of New York City Winter Intensive, held at The Juilliard School and produced by New York City Dance Alliance Foundation.
+Damiani is also the artistic director of New York City Winter Intensive, held at The Juilliard School and produced by New York City Dance Alliance Foundation since 2015.
 The program is highly selective and offers the dancers from the convention world an insight into the works of international choreographers who are shaping the contemporary dance world today.

 A native of France, Damiani received her early training in Classical Ballet at the Geneva Dance Center.
 She studied privately with Paris Opera teacher Attilio Labis and became the assistant of Patricia Alzetta in Jazz technique.
 Damiani won first place at the International Dance Competitions in Bordeaux and Marseille, prompting her to move to New York City to study at The Alvin Ailey School in 1995.
 During her 15-year-career as soloist dancer with Donald Byrd/The Group, Complexions, The Metropolitan Opera Ballet and Les Ballets Jazz of Montreal, she performed extensively in North America, Europe and Asia.

 Combining her rich dance background with an enthusiasm for directing dancers in varying philosophies of movement, Damiani is frequently invited to conduct matter classes in the U.S and around the world with such dance institutions as The Juilliard School, Tisch School of the Arts at New York University, and Ballet Junior of Geneva, Switzerland.
 She is also adjunct professor at Pace University, New York, where she teaches movement classes for the Actors' Studio Drama School at Pace University, graduate program, as well as classical Ballet and improvisation classes for the Commercial Dance program, undergraduate.